 What is Conduit?

-Conduit is a hosted service that bridges inbound email to HTTP webhooks.
-When an email arrives at your Conduit address, Conduit immediately delivers it as an HTTP POST to the URL you configure.
-No polling, no mail servers to manage.
+Conduit is a hosted service that connects inbound email to HTTP webhooks.
+When an email arrives at your Conduit address, Conduit delivers it immediately as an HTTP POST to the URL that you configure.
+There is no polling, and there are no mail servers for you to manage.

 Getting started